awesome-pro/neon-website/content/docs/guides/branch-restore.md

 ## How to use branch restore

-You can use the Neon Console, CLI, or API to restore branches.
+You can use the Unique Console, CLI, or API to restore branches.

 <Tabs labels={["Console", "CLI", "API"]}>